Luxcoldury/pintos-projects/threads/DESIGNDOC.md

 >> disadvantages in your design choices.
 If you were to have extra
 >> time to work on this part of the project, how might you choose to
 >> refine or improve your design?
+Advantages:
+    Few variables are added.
+Therefore fewer bugs and simpler.
+Disadvantages:
+    Time complexity could have be improved with more complex code.

+Maybe the priority queues.
+We use `ready_list`, only one sorted priority queues and sort it frequently.
+Therefore each operation like `push_back()` or `pop()` requires sorting, with O(n) or O(nlogn) complexity.
+If 64 queues are used, the time complexity could be simplified.

 >> C6: The assignment explains arithmetic for fixed-point math in
 >> detail, but it leaves it open to you to implement it.
 Why did you